system76/docs/_articles/custom-mouse-buttons.md

 Once the application is opened then click the **Add** button then name the program to something like 'xbindkeys', enter the command for the application 'xbindkeys'.
 Now click the **Add** button and your done!

+### Caveats

+Once the mouse buttons for forward and back are set to a different action they will no longer work in a web browser for going back and forth between web pages.